 1. Start the reliability and safety analysis early!

-“An aircraft manufacturer has advanced in the design but has not considered reliability or safety aspects as it is expected to be performed in the verification and validation phase.
-The certification timelines approach and the safety assessments are being performed; it is found that hazardous failure conditions on the hydraulic system does not comply with the required standards.
-Design modifications are required in the hydraulic system.
-It leads to the need to change the system architecture increasing workload and costs freezing the certification process and jeopardizing the deadlines set by the company. “
+“An aircraft manufacturer has advanced in the design but has not considered reliability or safety aspects as those are expected to be performed during the verification and validation phase.
+The certification timelines approach and the safety assessments are finally performed; it is found that hazardous failure conditions exist in the hydraulic system, which does not comply with the required standards.
+Design modifications are thus required in the hydraulic system, leading to changes in the system architecture which increase the workload and costs, freezing the certification process and jeopardizing the deadlines set by the company.“

 Preliminary assessments (see PSSA, FMEA, PFTA on ARP-4761A) are used to qualitatively verify system compliance and used to develop certification documentation (FTA, SSA…) with the completed design.
 As they say: “The early bird gets the worm!”

 “A fast-growing air taxi company is designing a new prototype whose demand is rapidly increasing.
 As their workload piles up, new engineers are hired.
 The incorporation of the new members is slow and not efficient as the technical documentation was not ready before the new hires.
 Additionally, as the certification phase approaches, it is found that in order to perform both reliability and safety assessments requires failure modes and rates from suppliers that were not requested at the beginning.”